0xcire/odin-todo/README.md

 - Utlizing MVC pattern as a way to separate concerns.
  - Allowed reusability of event handlers to consider accessibility for keyboard users.
+- ID based matching for updating, deleting todos
+ - Something I now understand is similar to PATCH, DELETE and get<X>ById methods with REST and MongoDB

 ## Features